Previous ➥ Lesson 20 ➥ Next

 With dative: Sie erzählt einem Mädchen eine Geschichte.
 (She tells a story to a girl.)

-Declension of kein in dative case
+Declension of kein in the dative case

 Nominative | Accusative | Dative | |